LovelandPolitics.com

 Customers are advised that this store is located in an area which is subject to a Public

 Improvement Fee (PIF) and a Retail Sales Fee (RSF).
-The PIF of 1.25% and the RSF of 1.0% will be added
+The PIF of 1.25% and the RSF of 1.0% will be added to all

-a portion of the cost of the public improvements in the Centerra area.
+the cost of the public improvements in the Centerra area.

 All retail operations must remit these fees to the City of Loveland.
 Currently, (INSERT STORE NAME)